tinavo0305/demo-JMeter/README.md

 - Use _Configuration Elements_ to set up defaults and variables that will be used in Samplers
 - Use _Post-Processors_ to execute actions after making a request
 - Run the test with GUI mode and in Command-line interface (CLI)
-- Create an HTML report at the end of the test
+- Create HTML report at the end of the test

 ### Test scenarios:
 This project will develop an e2e automated test flow for the Contact List application (https://thinking-tester-contact-list.herokuapp.com/).
 The test flow contains the following test steps: